Sunday, March 1, 2026

 0

-The main selling point of PowerStack batteries is DeWalt’s claim that they deliver 50% more power, provide 50% more work per charge, and offer twice the rechargeable lifespan of their 20V MAX equivalents.
+The main pitch for PowerStack is DeWalt’s claim they deliver 50% more power, 50% more work per charge, and longer lifespan than Max batteries.
+Let’s get into it.

 50% More Power